papit-fr/fsma/README.md

 ### Testing

-The tests are done using a number inferior to a C unsigned long integer, the type used in C programs, as base, exponent, and modulus.
+The tests are done using a number inferior to a C unsigned 64-Bit integer, the type used in C programs, as base, exponent, and modulus.
 Running the corresponding Python module should end in return code 0 if the result is the same as the reference implementation `pow` otherwise an `assertionError` is raised.

-#### Test results
+### Test results

-Both `sma.c` and `fsma.c` compiled shared libraries returned results equal to the reference implementation `pow` for all the numbers inferior to a C unsigned long integer tested.
+Both `sma.c` and `fsma.c` compiled shared libraries returned results equal to the reference implementation `pow` for all the numbers inferior to a C unsigned 64-Bit integer tested.

 ## Hypothesis